Common College Issues And What Parents Can Do To Help

 The top 10 concerns of JMU Students and...

 We Are Needed...Reducing the Risk of Suicide at JMU

-Any member of the JMU campus community may come into contact with a suicidal student.
-Being aware of distress signals, ways to intervene, and sources of help for the student can help you respond more effectively to such situations.
-Saving the life of a student might come down to you having the right knowledge and being available in the right place at the right time.
-The psychologists and counselors at the CSDC are available to students, faculty, and staff for consultation regarding these issues.
+Any member of the JMU campus community may come into contact with someone struggling with thoughts of suicide.
+Being aware of distress signals, ways to intervene, and sources of support for the student can help us respond more effectively to such situations.
+Saving the life of a student might come down to us having the right knowledge and being available in the right place at the right time.
+The Counseling Center clinical staff is available to students, faculty, and staff for consultation regarding these issues.

 - Know the warning signs of suicide

 - Familiarize yourself with the facts about suicide

 Suicide Warning Signs

 To help us develop some of the knowledge and skills we'll need to help students thinking of suicide, let's begin by reviewing twelve warning signs that might tip us off that a student is thinking about taking his or her own life.
 For many individuals that are contemplating suicide, there may be signs.
 This list is not exhaustive and the presence of one or two of these does not mean that someone is definitely contemplating suicide.
 It does mean that we need to talk with them and show that we CARE.

 - Talking about or making references to suicide.
 Some statements may be direct and declarative (e.g., "I'm going to kill myself"), while others may be more vague (e.g., "I don't know how much longer I can take this," "It won't matter soon," "Everyone would be better off without me").
 All such statements must be taken seriously.